Implementing the PAC (Polar Alignment Correction) Interface

 add_executable(indi_mypac mypacdriver.cpp)

-target_link_libraries(indi_mypac ${INDI_LIBRARIES})
+target_link_libraries(indi_mypac indibase)

 install(TARGETS indi_mypac RUNTIME DESTINATION bin)

-Step 4: Create the XML File
+Step 4: Create the XML Driver Description

-Create a file named indi_mypac.xml:
+Create indi_mypac.xml:

 <?xml version="1.0" encoding="UTF-8"?>